 61-04-11-07.
 Location of administration by injection.
-Pharmacists may administer medications by injection within a licensed North Dakota pharmacy or at a location within North Dakota speci cally identi ed in a written protocol.
+Pharmacists may administer medications by injection within a licensed North Dakota pharmacy or at a location within North Dakota specifically identified in a written protocol.
 The location in the pharmacy must:

-- 1. Ensure privacy; - 2.
-Be maintained to promote an aseptic environment; - 3.
-Have adequate telecommunications devices to summon aid and communicate emergency situations; and - 4.
+1. Ensure privacy;

+2. Be maintained to promote an aseptic environment;

+- Have adequate telecommunications devices to summon aid and communicate emergency situations; and - 4.
 Have adequate equipment and supplies to respond to adverse events and emergency situations.